Delaware Sports Betting 2020

 Guide To Online Sportsbooks Delaware

-The state of Delaware has sports betting available in-person at each of the state’s three racinos, which are essentially racetracks that also have casino gaming offered.
+Delaware has sports betting available in-person at each of the state’s three racinos, which are essentially racetracks that also have casino gaming.
 Each of these physical sportsbooks has been licensed by the state to accept sports wagers.

 Although Delaware was one of the few states which already had some form of legal sports betting when PASPA was implemented, the state never allowed people to actually wager on individual games.
 These limited sports parlay options were offered via betting terminals run by the state’s lottery.

 In 2009, Delaware passed a law allowing the state’s lottery to offer a more in-depth version of its parlay games, but federal law remained in its way.
 All of that changed when the Supreme Court’s May 2018 decision lifted the US federal ban on sports betting.

 As per the legislation, the only sports betting you can do is in-person.
 The launch of online betting sites will just have to wait until being approved by Delaware.
 Each of the sportsbooks available in Delaware is located at the state’s three racinos: